MarekSicha/Traffic-sign-detection-in-real-time/README.md

 **This repository contains 2 main parts: Classifier and Detector**

-The requirements of python packages for any part are listed in this [file](requirements.txt)
+The requirements of python packages for any part are listed in this [file](requirements.txt).

 ## Classifier